4d5645/REIGNN_demo/README.md

 </td></tr> </table>

-In order to obtain full dataset, it is required to download additional files via _download.sh_.
+In order to obtain the full dataset, it is required to download additional files via _download.sh_.
 The final revision of the file structure includes general and local parts of the dataset.

 ## General part
-We use a large subgraph extracted from Semantic Scholar Corpus as the basis for the CS1021<sub>demo</sub> dataset.
-All papers belong to the period from January 1st, 2011 to December 31st, 2021 and related to the area of Computer Science.
+We use the large subgraph CS1021<sub>general</sub> extracted from Semantic Scholar Corpus as the basis for the CS1021<sub>demo</sub> dataset.
+All papers belong to the period from January 1st, 2011 to December 31st, 2021, and related to the area of Computer Science.

 - _SSORC_CS_2010_2021_authors_edge_list.csv_ - common graph edge list.
 - _SSORC_CS_2010_2021_authors_edges_papers_indices.csv_ - common table describing relations between edges in a co-authorship graph (collaborations) and nodes in a citation graph (papers).